Sensitivity of neutron drip lines and neutron star properties to the symmetry energy: Liquid drop model

 From Figures \ref{fig:masstable} and \ref{fig:mtbsv}, one sees that the presence of shell closures strongly affect the location of the neutron dripline in certain regions of the nuclear chart.
 Therefore, in order to explore correlations among the symmetry energy, its slope parameter, and the neutron dripline, one should focus on specific regions of the nuclear chart away from shell closures.
 Figure\,\ref{fig:neutsepenergy} shows the one-neutron separation energies (dotted lines) and two-neutron separation energies (solid lines) for nickel isotopes from the compressible LDM for varying $S_v$ and fixed slope parameter $L=50\,\rm{MeV}$.
 We show results with shell corrections removed (top panel) and added (bottom panel).
-For each case, the one-neutron separation energies are nearly independent of the value of $S_v$.
-This phenomenon originates from pairing correlations, which we employ in the compressible liquid drop model.
+This even-odd staggering phenomenon originates from pairing correlations, which we employ in the compressible liquid drop model.
 Since the gap size is very similar for each model, $\Delta \sim 12.0\,\mathrm{MeV}$, we expect that the one-neutron separation energy will have a similar behavior for each model.
 Compared to experiment, the one-neutron separation energies calculated within the compressible LDM show stronger variations with the mass number $A$.
 Overall, however, the experimental values are in general agreement with the LDM results.
 Compared to the one-neutron separation energies, the two-neutron separation energies calculated with the compressible LDM depend more sensitively on the symmetry energy $S_v$.
 When shell corrections are ignored, this gives rise to a large spread in the predicted location of the neutron dripline.
 When shell corrections are included, the neutron dripline in nickel is located in the range $N=66-82$, with a moderate dependence on the value of the symmetry energy.
 The trend of the two-neutron separation energies computed with the compressible LDM including shell effects agrees well with experiment in the region where data exists.
 Figure \ref{fig:neutsplv} presents the same plot as Figure \ref{fig:neutsepenergy}, reaffirming that the compressible LDM with shell effects accurately describes both one-neutron and two-neutron separation energies, independent of the symmetry energy parameters.
 In this figure, we fix $S_v=32\,$MeV and vary $L=30$, $50$, and $70$\,MeV.
 This outcome naturally follows from the mass model, where shell effects contribute significantly to the nuclear mass.
-We find again an important dependence of the neutron dripline with the symmetry energy slope parameter $L$.
+Figures~\ref{fig:snsv32} and \ref{fig:snlv50} show the RMSDs of the one-neutron separation energy $S_n$ at fixed $S_v$ and fixed $L$, respectively.
+The red curves indicate the RMSDs for all nuclei with measured masses ($Z \ge 8$), whereas the blue curves indicate the RMSDs for Ni isotopes only ($Z=28$).
+Although the numerical differences in the RMSDs are small and may be difficult to discern in Figures~\ref{fig:neutsepenergy} and \ref{fig:neutsplv}, they remain quantifiable: the RMSD is about $0.4\,\mathrm{MeV}$ for nickel isotopes and approximately $0.5\,\mathrm{MeV}$ when all experimentally measured nuclei are included.
+In the shell-corrected calculations, $S_n$ is nearly independent of $L$ for Ni isotopes, whereas the RMSD shows little dependence on $S_v$ when the full experimental dataset is considered.